This section is all about the wonderful and ingenious Transputers from the now defunct UK company Inmos Ltd..

 I’m not going into all the nitty-gritty details of this CPU – there are other pages which have done that very, very good:

 - Transputer.net – Mike Brüstle is the most active Transputer tinkerer right now.
 Features cool hardware projects, self written drivers and a constantly growing number of carefully prepared PDF conversions of the original Inmos documents.

 - Gavin Crates wonderful Transputer Emulator is the rescue for all of you not having the real-thing at hand yet.

 - Ram Meenakshisundaram‘s page.
 The basecamp of all Transputer expeditions.
 The biggest repository of links, hardware description & software – sadly it seems Ram stopped working on it…

 - Wikipedia -The facts in a short form.

 I think my first contact with transputers were the announcement of the Atari Transputer Workstation (aka ATW or ABAQ).
-I was able to catch a glimpse in a “behind the scene” room on Ataris booth at CeBit ’89.
-It was looking like a PC, having an Atari-ST slabbed to another mainboard and featured the Motiv GUI on a huge screen … and the estimated price was way beyond my budget (20.000 German Marks).
+I was able to catch a glimpse in a “behind the scene” room on Ataris booth at CeBit ’88.
+It looked like an ATARI PC-3, having an Atari-ST slabbed to another mainboard and featured the Motiv GUI on a huge screen … and the estimated price was way beyond my budget (20.000 German Marks).
 Hey, I found a piccy:

 But now those wonderful chips are available at reasonable prices (compared to 1992 when a T800 was ~800DM)… which start to go up again as people seem to rediscover them.